duyu09/SIMS-system-Java/README.md

 ## Updated on July 3rd, 2022

 As the Java practical training course of school-enterprise cooperation for the Software Engineering class of Qilu University of Technology grade 2021 has been fully completed, the software copyright owner will stop maintaining the rented Aliyun ECS server (student information database server) from 14:00 on June 13, 2022.
-Its IP address 47.93.121.147 has been invalid at 0 o 'clock on June 15, 2022.
+Its IP address 47.93.121.147 has been invalid at 0:00 on June 15, 2022.
 You are advised to modify the server address in the source code of the software and deploy the MySql database as required.

 2022年07月03日 更新本声明内容：